 Yes.
 Learn more.

-- Can I convert a meeting or webinar?
+- Can I convert a meeting into a webinar or vice versa?

 Yes.
 Learn more.